polymonster/permute/README.md

 ## Examples
 ### Generate all permutations of vector swizzles

-To perform shader-style swizzles with c++ requires some templates and leg-work.. here are all the generated swizzlws of a vec4 to a vec2.
+To perform shader-style swizzles with c++ requires some templates and leg-work.. here are all the generated swizzles of a vec4 to a vec2.

 ```
 Swizzle<T, 0, 0> xx;